-Duchess of Cambridge is back to royal duty after suffering from acute morning sickness in her third pregnancy for six week.
-It was Kate’s first appearance since the announcement that Cambridge couple is expecting their third baby on September 4.
+The Duchess of Cambridge is back to royal duty after suffering from acute morning sickness in her third pregnancy for six weeks.
+It was Catherine’s first appearance since the announcement that the Cambridge couple is expecting their third baby on September 4.

 Today two receptions were held to celebrate World Mental Health Day.
 Earlier in the day both Prince William and Prince Harry attended a reception at St. James Palace to celebrate the impact of Heads together campaign.